6 Rare Effects of Anxiety

 3. Hormonal problems

-Anxiety can affect a variety of your bodily systems, one of them being the endocrine system, which is responsible for balancing the glands that produce your hormones.
+Anxiety can affect a variety of your bodily systems, one of them being the endocrine system.
+This is the one responsible for balancing the glands that produce your hormones.

 Disturbances in the brain’s messages during stress and worry can cause irregularities in the nervous system and alter the secretion of those hormones.

-All the treatments for rashes and acne in the world won’t make a bit of difference until you reduce your levels of anxiety and stress levels.
+All the treatments for rashes and acne in the world won’t make a difference until you reduce your anxiety and stress levels.
 Since the cause is not physical, neither is the solution.
 Make sure to monitor your anxiety levels to see if it’s the cause behind your rash.